Sunday, August 18th, 2019

 Accessibility info for Oakstop.

-Our Bodies, Our Stories.
+Sunday Stories: A BUTCH Sermon.
 A spoken word event featuring masculine of center wordsmiths, poets, and authors sharing their stories.
 Free to conference attendees.
+Hosted by Daimyo Lee.

 |SevanKelee Boult (bka Lucky 7) is a well known Bay Area poet and performance artist.
 This UC Berkeley graduate has a minor in Theatre Arts.
 SevanKelee is continuously redefining her poetry and performance.
 Hailing from East Palo Alto, CA and writing since childhood, her most recent artistic venture involves the ukulele and spoken word.
 She effortlessly blends music and poetry to engage the audience with her soft, raspy voice and mesmerizing stage presence.
 Gracing such stages as The Palace of Fine Arts, Yerba Buena, De Young Museum , Brava Theater and The Marsh Theater(s) in San Francisco, CA. Her poem Cucumber has been seen on HBO Real Sex since 2000.
 She has represented several Bay Area slam teams over the past 15 years.
 In 2014, she became the only person in the Bay to win the honored title Grand Slam Champion of 4 different Bay Area Slam teams (SF, Berkeley,Oakland and Palo Alto).
 SevanKelee’s poem Listening to Pain has been published in the 2017 Spring issue of Foglifter Journal.
 A 2017 QCC emerging artist, SevanKelee’s performances are full of excitement.|